robzajac/TweetVoteML-Backend/README.md

 Our app vectorized each tweet to obtain a raw count of words that appeared in "Trump" tweets and "Hillary" tweets.
 It learned to recognize words that appear most often in tweets from either side using a logistic regression classifier in Scikit-Learn.

 On the frontend, we take in any public Twitter user and fetch their most recent 200 tweets.
 Our model classifies each tweet and we obtain a ratio of "Trump" tweets to "Hillary" tweets for the user.
 The ratio represents who we think the user will vote for and how likely we think our prediction is.

+The app works best with users who are particularly vocal about their political orientation on Twitter.
+If not many of your tweets are polarized, the model will predict who you will vote for with about 50% accuracy.

 ## Repo Contents
 Scripts to pull tweets from users, dump our Mongo database to local text files, train our model, and process a username given to the app on the frontend.